egmontmika/amharix.com/content/start/amharix.md

 # AmhariX
 ## Amharic Phrase & Grammar Training

-> ”There has never been a better time to start learning Amharic, and this tool for language drilling will enable you to succeed."
+> ”There has never been a better time to start learning Amharic, and this tool for systematic language drilling will enable you to succeed."

 By Egmont Mika